cheunghoward/macos-notifier/README.md

 Tested using Python 3.7

-To install in your crontab and run on a business day basis, run `crontab -e` and add the following line:
+To run on a business day basis, run `crontab -e` and add the following line:

 `0 10 * * 1-5 python ~/countdown.py`